asminpaudel141/java-100program/README.md

 # 55.Write a Java program to implement an abstract class.
 # 56.Write a Java program to implement an abstract class.
 # 57.Write a Java program to implement an abstract class.
+# 58.Write a Java program to implement an abstract class.